Digimon Data Squad: Main characters

 Marcus is a 14-year-old, second year junior high school student.
 He does not wear any goggles unlike any main leader characters in any other Japanese Digimon anime.
 As a delinquent, he challenges himself to become the strongest street fighter.
-He is partnered with Agumon.
+He is partnered with Agumon after saving him from Data Squad soldiers.
 Marcus also appeared in the third and final season of Digimon Fusion.